numbergeneral/numbergeneral.github.io/_posts/2019-02-18-dailycodingproblem02.md

     test_solution(test_dictionary)
 ```

 The C++ code is very similar and there are no significant implementation differences.
-The dissection of the list used in Python has been replace by the if-else block.
+The dissection of the list used in Python has been replaced by the if-else block.
 If the iterators are equal the inner loop pass is skipped, effectively excluding the i-th number from calculation of the product.
 Again the complexity of this script is $$O(n^2)$$.
 {: .text-justify}

 ```cpp